barryclark/jekyll-now/_posts/2016-10-14-First-Post.md

 title: This is my first Jekyll Blog!
 ---

-I just want to post in this blog in the fast and easy way.
-Now I don't understand much, but in the future it should be the best option for my business _config.yml file in the root of your repository (shown below).
+I just want to make a blog post in the fastest and easiest way.
+Now, I don't understand much, but in the future, it should be the best option for my business. _config.yml file in the root of your repository (shown below).

 ![_config.yml]({{ site.baseurl }}/images/config.png)